Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Experiments and Analysis

-As preprocessing, we align the meshes to factor out global geometric information via iterative closest points \cite{besl1992method} (utilizing the ShapeWorks \cite{cates2017shapeworks} toolkit).
+Meshes are pre-aligned to factor out global geometric information via iterative closest points \citep{besl1992method} utilizing the ShapeWorks \citep{cates2017shapeworks} toolkit.
 The aligned, unordered mesh vertices serve as ground truth complete point clouds, $\S$.
 In all experiments, we set $N=1024$, $L=128$, $M=1024$, and batch size $B=8$, unless otherwise specified.
-During model training, input point clouds are generated by randomly selecting $N$ points from $\S$ each iteration and uniformly scaling them to be between -1 and 1.
+Point2SSM is not sensitive to batch size (\appref{app:batchsize}).
+During training, input point clouds are generated by randomly selecting $N$ points from $\S$ each iteration and uniformly scaling them to be between -1 and 1.
 The datasets are randomly split into a training, validation, and test set using an 80\%, 10\%, 10\% split.
-Adam optimization with a constant learning rate of 0.0001 is used for all models.
-Model training is run until convergence via validation assessment.
-Specifically, a model is considered to have converged if the validation CD has not improved in 100 epochs.
+Adam optimization with a constant learning rate of 0.0001 is used, and model training is run until convergence via validation assessment.
+Specifically, a model is considered converged if the validation CD has not improved in 100 epochs.
 Models resulting from the epoch with the best validation CD are used in the evaluation.
-A single 4x TITAN V GPU was used to train all models.
-For \P2S loss (Eq. \ref{eq:loss}), $\alpha$ is set to 0.1 based on tuning using the validation set.
-For comparison models, the originally proposed loss is used with the reported tuned hyperparameter values.
-All code, parameters, and trained models as well as the spleen data are provided in the supplementary material, as well as a comparison of model memory footprint.
+A 4x TITAN V GPU was used to train all models.
+For \P2S loss (\eqref{eq:loss}), $\alpha$ is set to 0.1 based on tuning using the validation set.
+For comparison models, the originally proposed loss is used with the reported tuned hyperparameter values. \Appref{app:params} provides all parameters and \appref{app:memory} provides a comparison of model memory footprint.